sluzynsk/any_list/README.md

 ## Why this wrapper?

 AnyList is fantastic; they ship Mac, Apple IOS, and Android versions of their application.
 Desktop users other than Mac users are left with the web version, which requires a subscription to access.
+This wrapper does not bypass that requirement - it is simply a convenience for those who may wish to have an "app" rather than a webpage.

 The web version of AnyList works quite well; however, I do not like leaving browser tabs pinned or creating site-specific browsers.